 Similarly to my blog post about cost of traveling around South America, I will compare prices of each country in Central America.
 Hopefully this will help you to plan your backpacking trip better trough this beautiful part of the world.
-Please note that it is just a basic info as we all have a different style of traveling.
+Please note that it is just a basic info, as we all have a different style of traveling.
 Some like to explore more and spend more money on it, some have a very tight budget and can spend daily way less than stated in this blog-post.
-I, for example, traveled around Central America, from Panama up to Mexico City, for 2 months, and I have spent around 3.200$, excluding all my flights.
+I, for example, traveled around Central America from Panama up to Mexico City for 2 months, and I have spent around 3.600$, excluding all my flights.
 That is around 50-55$ a day.
-However, I stay mostly in hotels, and I was always going out with people if there was a party going on, spending a lot on drinks and street food.
-In expensive Costa Rica, I was even going out everyday….what can I say.
-Apart from that, I visited most of the worth seeing places, and I did activities combine with organized tours.
+However, I stayed mostly in hotels, and I was always going out with people, if there was a party going on, spending a lot on drinks and street food.
+In expensive Costa Rica I was even going out everyday….what can I say.
+Apart from that, I visited most of the worth seeing places, and I did solo activities combine with organized tours.
 Having said all that, if you will stick just to hostels, not going out as often as me, you can easily do it at 25-30$ a day (including buses to travel from A to B).
 Anyway, let’s have a look at costing.

 Overlook: Third most expensive after Costa Rica and Panama, thought not too pricey for such a popular tourist destination with one of the most beautiful Caribbean cost line.